 - Developing an individual study plan

-- Beginning to build a partnership with a PLUS Learning Consultant
+- Beginning to build a partnership with a PLUS Learning Coordinator and/or Consultant

-- Moving into their room on campus early
+- Moving into their dorm room early on Muskingum's campus

 - Computer or tablet with a built-in or connected web camera, microphone, and speakers